sowmya-badoni/student-performance-predictor/README.md

 ![image](https://github.com/user-attachments/assets/42863134-30e5-4bdd-8796-56c01d7b006a)

-> The final app features a **vintage paper texture**, serif fonts, and a soft color palette to give a calm, old-school academic vibe 🕰️
+> The app allows users to input academic performance indicators and receive a prediction on whether the student is likely to pass or fail, based on a trained machine learning model.

 ---